transcelerate/ddf-home/getting_started.md

 The SDR Reference Implementation is being deployed as open-source, and is meant to be vendor agnostic.
 The goal of having an open-source, vendor agnostic solution is to create a platform for both innovation and collaborative interoperability across the industry.

+Click here for a video describing the SDR RI.

 ## Accessing the SDR Reference Implementation (RI)

 There are two pathways for accessing the SDR Reference Implementation.